Pa1mantri/Hardware_Neural_Network_Accelerator/README.md

-## Building a 3-layer NN accelerator using custom activation logic, weight storage, and configurable datapaths.
-Support runtime model swapping via UART.
+  ## Building a Hardware neural network accelerator using custom activation logic, weight storage, and configurable datapaths.

 **Data Flow chart of the design**